Benchmarking projected Hartree-Fock as an approximation: Results

 A comparison of the neutron separation energy of the PHF and FCI results show good agreement between the data sets in the $sd$-shell.
 Figure \ref{fig:oneNsep} shows the distributions of the PHF and FCI results as well as the distribution of the differences.

 The $sd$-shell OES for PHF and FCI is shown in Figure \ref{fig:oddEvenDiff} with the difference between the two methods shown on the same scale in the bottom panel.
-The average of the magnitude for the OES for PHF and FCI are 1.483 MeV and 1.672 MeV, respectively, with the average magnitude of the difference only 0.378 MeV.
+The average of the magnitude for the OES for PHF and FCI are 1.483 MeV and 1.672 MeV, respectively, with the average magnitude of the difference only 0.378 MeV. {We found that computing the OES with unprojected Hartree-Fock energies produced very poor results.
+We also found no strong evidence for shape staggering~\cite{PhysRevLett.81.3599}.}

 We also computed the OES for chromium and iron isotopes in the $pf$-shell, Fig.~\ref{fig:pfShellOES}, and for germanium isotopes, in Fig.~\ref{fig:Ge_OES}.
 The former does very well.
 Interestingly, for the latter, we obtain reasonable agreement for $A < 72$, with the PHF OES about two-thirds of the FCI values, but for $A \geq 72$, the PHF values are about a third of the FCI results.
 As this transition occurs at $N=40$ as one enters the $0g_{9/2}$ shell, one plausible explanation is the lack of good treatment of pairing.